icaswell/sunchoke_bed/readme.md

 ## How to Encrypt
-1. In 'input.txt', write a keys and their messages.
+1. In 'input.txt', write a map of keys to their messages.
 The syntax is that of a Python dictionary:
 	```python
 	    {
 	        'key': """message""",